If Justin Bieber had to have his white underwear showed-off in a freezing glacier in Iceland, why not me ?!?!?😂😂

 The next 3 days I didn’t even remembered that my main purpose was the “Aurora”.

-The thermal springs, the green fields, the ice caves, the glacier hiking and the icebergs, melting in a landscape up to a Justin Bieber song😋; they all made me wanna sing ” I’ll show you” !! :):):) Regardless my failure as a scout!!!!
+The thermal springs, the green fields, the ice caves, the glacier hiking and the icebergs, melting in a landscape up to a Justin Bieber song😋; they all made me wanna sing ” I’ll show you” !! :):):) disregarding my failure as a scout!!!!

 On the last day as a farewell and an up yours, we got to see a glimpse of what could have been …but it wasn’t.